ncsuSEAL/sealWebsite/content/authors/jennaabrahamson/_index.md

 - Current Lab Members
 ---

 I am a first year Geospatial Analytics PhD student within the SEAL lab at NCSU.
-My current research interests focus on using remote sensing algorithms to locate and characterize environmental change across regional to global scales.
-More specifically, I am interested in the impact these changes and subsequent land use dynamics have on water budgets and freshwater availability in the face of a changing climate and growing population.
+My current research interests focus on using remote sensing algorithms to locate and characterize landscape changes across regional to global scales in an online monitoring mode.
+Additionally, I am also interested in mapping and detecting inundation changes in forested, coastal wetland ecosystems and assessing the impact of short-term inundation events on biogeochemical processes related to carbon storage and methane emissions.